Images protected by Greenhouse School Websites

 Premises and Health and Safety Committee

 Governors monitor the condition of buildings and take decisions on maintenance to ensure high quality accommodation and provide an environment which promotes safety.
 Governors receive regular feedback on accidents, ensure relevant risk assessments are in place and that required inspections are undertaken e.g. fire inspection, buildings condition assessment.
-This year detailed discussions have taken place with Cheshire East, to explore ways of improving the physical infrastructure of the school.
-Significant progress has been made in achieving solutions to existing accommodation constraints.
+This year, considerable committee time has been devoted to planning the new physical infrastructure of the School.

 Governor Visits

 Governor visits remain an important part of governance.
 By observing what goes on in School, governors can see first hand how policies are implemented; how the curriculum is delivered; what is the quality of teaching and learning and the impact of key development priorities.
-Governors undertake meetings with staff, observe lessons, join pupils for school lunch and attend concerts.
-Link governors for Safeguarding and SEND meet with relevant staff each term and report to FGB on their areas.
+Some governors are nominated as link governors which allows them to focus on specific areas of curriculum, safeguarding, pupils with special needs and health and safety.
+These governors report back to the Board each term.
+Governors undertake meetings with staff, observe lessons and support staff in the classroom, join pupils for school lunch and attend concerts.

 Summary